-MINOT, N.D. — A federal judge partially has sided with a company that’s suing the Minot Public School District for $1.9 million in unpaid services following the 2011 Souris River flood.
+MINOT, N.D. — Trial has been scheduled in early January for a lawsuit that a company filed against the Minot Public School District over unpaid cleanup expenses resulting from the 2011 Souris River flood.

 Information from: Minot Daily News, http://www.minotdailynews.com